wp-plugins/microblog-poster/readme.txt

 **MicroblogPoster** in few words:

-- Auto publish your new blog content
+- Auto publish to social media networks your new blog content
-- Sends out social signals and auto share to social media accounts
+- Sends out social signals and auto share to social media networks
 - Social signals and backlinks auto generator
 - Cross post to facebook , twitter and more
 - Auto publish to facebook , tumblr
 - Auto share to twitter , facebook , linkedin
+- Auto post to social media networks

 == Screenshots ==